NorthEightyEight/n88-rfq-platform/docs/tests/COMMIT_1.2.5_APPROVAL_SUMMARY.md

 - ✅ All placeholders replaced with actual dates and commit hash
 - ✅ All QA documentation standardized to `docs/tests/` location
-- ✅ Test execution command and expected output documented
+- ✅ Test execution command and Final output documented
 - ✅ All 6 test areas covered and verified
 - ✅ No bugs found during testing